How to apply for QTS in the UK as a Trained International Teacher

 Hourglass has always helped schools recruit top talent.
 Not only do we assist local ‘career teachers’ looking for the next step in their careers, but we’ve also forged a reputation as the first port of call for schools and Multi-Academy Trusts (MATs) open to sponsoring ‘global talent’—overseas-trained teachers who are looking to relocate to the UK.

 Ed Hyland joined Hourglass in 2016 as a consultant, working with schools in the southeast.
 In that time, prime ministers, Brexit, and a global pandemic have all played their part in changing the face of education recruitment.
-Eight years on, he believes Hourglass can play a more critical role than ever in guiding schools and MATs through the choppy waters of recruitment and retention.
+Eight years on, we believe Hourglass can play a more critical role than ever in guiding schools and MATs through the choppy waters of recruitment and retention.

 Building lasting relationships